 - Robert W. Bahr, Deputy Commissioner for Patent Examination Policy, U.S. Patent and Trademark Office

-- Gerardo Con Diaz, Assistant Professor, Science and Technology Studies, University of California, Davis
+- Gerardo Con Diaz, Assistant Professor, Science and Technology Studies, University of California, Davis, and Author, Software Rights: How Patent Law Transformed Software Development in America (Yale University Press, 2019)

-- Susann Keohane, Global Leader for Healthy Aging & Longevity, IBM Research
+- Susann Keohane, Master Inventor, Global Leader for Healthy Aging & Longevity, IBM

-- Moderator: Arthur Daemmrich, Director, Lemelson Center for the Study of Invention and Innovation
+- Moderator: Arthur Daemmrich, Director, Lemelson Center for the Study of Invention and Innovation, Smithsonian’s National Museum of American History

-- Closing Remarks: Sean O’Connor, Professor of Law, Antonin Scalia Law School, George Mason University
+- Closing Remarks: Kevin Madigan, Deputy Director, Center for the Protection of Intellectual Property, Antonin Scalia Law School, George Mason University